craftcms/shopify/README.md

 If you are upgrading a Craft 3 project to Craft 4 and have existing “Shopify Product” fields, you’ll need show the plugin how to translate plain Shopify IDs (stored as a JSON array) into element IDs, within Craft’s relations system.

 > **Warning**
-> Before getting started with the migration, make sure you have [synchronized](#synchronization) your product catalog.
+> Before getting started with the field data migration, make sure you have [synchronized](#synchronization) your product catalog.

-It’s safe to remove the old plugin package (`nmaier95/shopify-product-fetcher`) from your `composer.json`—but **do not uninstall it** from the control panel.
-We want the field’s data to stick around, but don’t need the old field class to work with it.
+It’s safe to remove the old plugin package (`nmaier95/shopify-product-fetcher`) from your `composer.json`—but **do not use the control panel to uninstall it**.
+We want the field’s _data_ to stick around, but don’t need the old field _class_ to work with it.

 > **Note**
 You may see a “missing field” in your field layouts during this process—that’s OK!
 Your data is still there.